-Construction is underway on Johnson County’s new courthouse at the corner of Kansas Avenue and Santa Fe Street in downtown Olathe.
-When the new courthouse opens in January 2021, the old courthouse will be demolished, creating a new space known as Johnson County Square.
+Johnson County’s new courthouse at the corner of Kansas Avenue and Santa Fe Street in downtown Olathe was completed in early January.
+The old courthouse is being demolished to create a new space known as Johnson County Square.

-As part of the kick-off phase of this project, three pop-up meetings were held in September and October to gather feedback form the public on the project:
+Three pop-up meetings were held in September and October to gather feedback from the public on the project:

 - September 6 and 7, 2019 at Old Settlers Day